-Across the globe, operators are using AI to monitor player behaviour, detect markers of harm, and identify opportunities for intervention — from push notifications and personalized emails to direct outreach by customer care teams.
+Across the globe, operators are using A.I. to monitor player behaviour, detect markers of harm, and identify opportunities for intervention — from push notifications and personalized emails to direct outreach by customer care teams.

 In this session, we’ll explore key questions that guide strategic decisions: When is the right moment to intervene?
 What’s the impact of human vs. automated intervention, how do players respond, and what risks should we consider?
 How can we measure the effectiveness of these interventions and what defines a “successful” intervention?